Accounting for sales commissions involves many complexities.

 In this blog, we provide:

-- An overview of the basics of accounting for sales commissions
+- An overview of the basics of commissions accounting

 - The different types of sales commissions

 - How to record sales commissions in your accounting system